Lab 4: GDBWinter 2023

 GDB

 You will make use of the GDB debugger for dynamic analysis within the VM, which you should recall from EECS 280.
 Useful commands that you may not know are disassemble, info reg, x, and stepi.
 See the GDB help for details, and don’t be afraid to experiment.
-This quick reference may also be useful: https://users.ece.utexas.edu/~adnan/gdb-refcard.pdf.
+The GDB reference sheet may also be useful.

-These are many good references for Intel’s assembly language, but note that our project targets use the 32-bit x86 ISA.
-The stack is organized differently in x86 and x64.
-If you are reading any online documentation, ensure that it is based on the x86 architecture, not x64.
+These are many good references for Intel’s assembly language, but note that our project targets use the 64-bit x86_64 ISA (sometimes abbreviated to x64), not the older 32-bit x86 ISA.
+The stack is organized differently in x86_64 and x86.
+If you are reading any online documentation, ensure that it is based on the x86_64 architecture, not x86.

 Big versus Little Endian